guaix-ucm/fridadrp-tutorials/_sources/ifu_simulator/initial_example.rst.txt

   - ``fixed``: the simulated wavelengths are assigned by uniformly sampling the cumulative distribution function of the simulated spectrum (i.e., avoding the Poissonian noise).
-This last method should provide a perfectly constant flux (+/- 1 ADU due to rounding) for an object with constant PHOTLAM, when using the parameter ``--spectral_blurring_pixel 0``.
+This last method should provide a perfectly constant flux (+/- 1 photon due to rounding) for an object with constant PHOTLAM, when using the parameter ``--spectral_blurring_pixel 0``.

 - ``apply_seeing``: boolean key indicating whether seeing must be taken into